Reaching Across: Reconciling under Christ for multicultural living & leading.

 - December 6 Madison Family Christmas Dinner (bring your favorite Christmas dish to share)

 New Community Living Conversations – Monthly Book Group / Movie Night

-New Community Living Conversations are back!
-Just in case you are new, New Community Living Conversations is a safe place to talk about race.
+In case you are new, New Community Living Conversations is a safe place to talk about race.
 The conversations will happen monthly using two different formats, book discussion and movie discussion.
-Our March meeting will include watching a movie together, followed by discussion.

 Multicultural Living Institute

 Mission Statement: To offer structurally organized learning opportunities, designed to create sustainable pathways for personal growth and leadership development as diverse peoples in a multicultural church.

 2½ Day Understanding Racism Workshop – Sponsored by CORR

 CORR, Congregations Organizing for Racial Reconciliation, composed of the Anti-Racism Teams of Madison Square, Coit Community and Church of the Servant, invite you to attend an anti-racism workshop.
 The 2.5-day experience is designed to present an analysis of racism that organizations will apply as they work to dismantle racism within their institutional structure.

 This workshop gives us an analysis for understanding racism; important takeaways include:

 - The historical development of racism in the U.S.